DevLUp-Inc/Collab-Template/docs/collab-template/project-organization_exanite.md

 > You can copy-paste this into the Project Organization section of the README

-This project is organized into the following sections:
+This project is organized into the following folders:

 1. Project - Stores any project related assets that isn't code.
 This includes art, music, prefabs, shaders, and much more.
 2. Project.Source - Stores any project related code.
 This is where programmers will work.